archleet/angular-express-blog/README.md

-# Angular Express Seed Example App
+# Angular Express Blog App

 Based on the [Angular Express Seed](https://github.com/btford/angular-express-seed), this simple app illustrates how to use [AngularJS](http://angularjs.org/) and [Express](http://expressjs.com/) on a [Node.js](http://nodejs.org/) server to make a simple blog.